List of Maple Leaf Pro Wrestling events

 This is a list of events held and promoted by Maple Leaf Pro Wrestling, a professional wrestling promotion based in Canada which was founded by Scott D'Amore.
-Over the course of its history, it has held 7 major events.
-All of the events were streamed and made available on the Triller TV streaming service.
+Over the course of its history, it has held 9 major events and 11 house shows.
+The majority of the events were streamed and made available on the Triller TV streaming service.